 For example, should you invest in online marketing to increase website traffic or implement some tests to improve your website’s conversion rates?
 In my experience, most business owners opt to invest in marketing.
 Why?
 Because they guesstimate their website conversion rates instead of accurately tracking them.
 The trouble with their napkin math is that it’s typically far from accurate.

-I met the owner of a residential HVAC company that planned about to double his PPC and SEO budget because he was unhappy with the quantity of leads he was receiving.
+I met the owner of a residential HVAC company who planned to about double his PPC and SEO budget because he was unhappy with the quantity of leads he was receiving.
 Little did he realize that his website was converting less than 5 percent of his visitors into leads.
 A typical residential HVAC website should have a visit-to-lead conversion rate greater than 10 percent.
 His decision to invest in traffic (over conversion rate optimization) was purely based on a guesstimate and, had he moved forward, it would have been an enormous waste of money.

 A replacement window company told me that their lead-to-sale conversion rate was 40 percent.
 Guess what it actually was (after we implemented a CRM and accurate tracking)?
 24 percent!